-For the best looking job the thermostat should be recessed into a panel.
+For the best looking job, the thermostat should be recessed into a panel.
 A cutting template is provided.
-Locate the thermostat close enough for the bulb on the sensing tube (pig tail type coil) to reach a mounting ear on the plate, or the bottom of the block.
-It is necessary that the bulb end of the sensing tube be in excellent thermal contact with the plate or block.
-Attach the bulb to the tapped hole in the center of the bottom of the block using the stainless steel clip and the 1/4"-20 X 1/2" machine screw.
-On a plate system use one of the existing plate mounting screws to attach the stainless clip.
+Locate the thermostat close enough for the bulb on the sensing tube (pig tail type coil) to reach the center of the block or a mounting ear on the plate.
+It is only necessary that the bulb end of the sensing tube be installed on the block.
+This bulb mounts with a copper clip to the tapped hole in bottom center of Block.
+Use one of the mount screws for attaching the copper clip on 809 plates.

-The sensing tube is hollow; avoid bending or kinking it.
+The sensing tube is hollow; avoid bending it into kinks.

-WIRING

-The thermostat electrical leads are low voltage for safety.
+WIRING: The thermostat electrical leads are low voltage for safety.
 Connect the thermostat red wires to the red wires exiting the compressor unit.